 AP+ has been in discussion with industry and a range of stakeholders to identify other potential enhancements to NPP processes and payment messaging that would add value for financial institutions, digital service providers and end users.
-These potential enhancements include the use of batch identifiers with the NPP payment message, making it easier to identify individual payments originating from a batch file, the development of a standard payment instruction format for NPP payments or future data enhancements to the NPP payment message.
+These potential enhancements include the use of batch identifiers with the NPP payment message, making it easier to identify individual payments originating from a batch file and the development of a standard payment instruction format for NPP payments.